 - Dressing like your daughter.
 OK, so you can’t wear every trend.
 If you have a 17 year-old daughter please resist the urge to raid her closet or even worse buy what she buys.
 You will not look cool in a crop top (I don’t care if you have a six-pack) or short shorts.
 You will look like you are trying too hard and people will stare…and not in a good way.

 - Dressing like your mother.
 This is another mistake I see many women make.
 You are not 70 and even if you are, don’t dress it!
 Now if you want to borrow your mom’s Chanel bag, that’s another story.

 - Showing too much skin.
 Um, yeah.
 Don’t go there.
 (See dressing like your daughter above.)
 It’s time to leave a little to the imagination.
-You should not be wearing skirts that are 3 inches above the knee.
-If your knees still look great wear a skirt that hits at the knee.
+You should reconsider wearing skirts that are 3 inches above the knee.
+If your knees still look great wear a skirt that hits at the knee or just above.
 When you sit people will still see them.
 Otherwise try a midi skirt.
 If your arms are still in fabulous shape, show them off and wear something sleeveless, but then wear pants and keep the bottom half covered.
-It’s all about balance when you are over 40.
+It’s all about balance when you are over 50.
 You do not want to look like an aging stripper.
 Ever.